sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Deckahedron World is a system for telling a story.
 The authors of the story are you and your friends, sitting around a table.

-This story is improvisiational, interactive, and collaborative.
+This story is improvisational, interactive, and collaborative.

 The rewards for playing are laughter and excitement while you play, and warm conversations for years afterwards that start with "Remember that time